Policies and Procedures: Student Disciplinary Action and Expulsion:

-Any student arriving more than 15 minutes late for class is not permitted to enter until break time.
+Any student arriving more than 15 minutes late for class is not permitted to sign for the first half of class.
 Students leaving class early will have their attendance for the second half removed.
 In cases of emergency, students may apply to the Director of Studies for permission to leave up to 15 minutes early and still retain their attendance.
 This will be granted on a case-by-case basis at the Director of Studies’ discretion.
 Please note that work is not considered an emergency and cannot be given as a reason to leave early.

 The attendance register is a legal document.
 Students are not permitted to tamper with the attendance register in any way, to attempt to sign for a class they have not attended or have lost attendance for, or to sign on behalf of another student.
-Anyone found doing so may face instant expulsion.
-This is a criminal offence and will be treated as such.
+Anyone found doing so will receive a warning and may be expelled.